Topazoo/Device_Accounts/README.md

 ### Encrypted key exchange between client and server

 ## This Django site can temporarily pair to devices
-This allows the devices to access content specifically tailored for that device
+This allows for content specifically tailored for that device

 ## How it works